ulisesbocchio/spring-boot-security-saml-samples/spring-security-saml-sample/README.md

   - *SAML Signature algorythm:* Use the SHA-256, although SHA-1 will still work.
   - *Issuer URL:* Replace the entityID in the idp-onelogin.xml with this value.
   - *SAML 2.0 Endpoint (HTTP):* Replace the location for the HTTP-Redirect and HTTP-POST binding in the idp-onelogin.xml with this value.
   - *SLO Endpoint (HTTP):* Replace the location for the HTTP-Redirect binding in the idp-onelogin.xml with this value.
-  - *SLO Endpoint (HTTP):* Replace the location for the HTTP-Redirect binding in the idp-onelogin.xml with this value.